I’ve struggled with balance since forever.

-Ten Things You Probably Should Know About Me
+Ten Things About Me

-1. I have been married to Jon for 23 years.
-We refer to our marriage as “The Best 21 Years of Our Lives.”
+1. I have been married to Jon for over 26 years.
+We refer to our marriage as “The Best 24 Years of Our Lives.”
 That’s because the first 2 years were really hard.
 For real–we almost didn’t make it.
 Marriage can still be hard, but I’m sure we’re going to make it, now.
 (Plus, I really like him —here’s 34 reasons why–and he’s totally hot.
 You can read about his unusual love language here.
 You can read about how much we’ve changed since we got married here.
 You can read 21 Things We’ve Learned in 21 Years of Marriage here.)

 2. My oldest son, Noah, died suddenly and unexpectedly when he was 9 months old.
 (Would you believe me if I said this was not the same 2 years I described as “really hard” in item #1?)
 I would describe the year following Noah’s death as, “my worst fear come to life, except worse than I imagined it to be.”
 It was that bad.
 If I could point to one event in my life that shaped me, more than any other, it would be Noah’s death–without a doubt.
 (To read Noah’s story, click here.)

-4. I have 2 adopted children: Elijah, age 15 (domestic) and Elliana, age 10 (international).
+4. I have 2 adopted children: Elijah, age 18 (domestic) and Elliana, age 13 (international).
 They taught me that biology has absolutely nothing to do with parental love.
 And they make me laugh (hard) every single day.
 (For Elijah’s adoption story click here.
 For Elliana’s adoption story, click here and here.)

 5. I battled clinical depression most of my life, except I didn’t know it was depression until I nearly had a nervous breakdown—I just thought I was really crabby.
-(To read about my battle with depression, click here.
+(To read about my battle with depression, click here.)

-10. I like lists.
+10. I love lists.
 (And parenthetical phrases.)